How to knock your graphic design portfolio out of the park

 First of all, what is the purpose of a graphic portfolio?
 Well, the main idea behind it, is to be able to prove that you are suitable for a particular project.
 It is an indication of your capabilities required for a task.

-This is what employers look at when selecting someone suitable for a job, and most of the time it is the most important aspect of the hiring process.
-A great portfolio is essential for a designer, especially for someone who is new on the scene, and who doesn’t have an established identity in the domain.
+This is what employers and the applicant tracking system look at when selecting someone suitable for a job, and most of the time it is the most important aspect of the hiring process.
+Possible employers and clients will want to see some samples of your work before they make a decision to hire you or start a contract especially if they use ATS software for a successful hiring process.
+A great portfolio is essential for a designer, especially for someone who is new on the scene and doesn’t have an established identity in the domain.

 But how do I make a graphic design portfolio that stands out, you might ask yourself?
 Well, you’re in the right place, here are a few tips and tricks to get you started.